Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Properties of VGC

 For $M$ in $\Sh^{G,\eqsm}_{\bC}(X)$ we then get induced morphisms

-The marked morphisms are sent to equivalences in $\bV^{G}_{\bC}(X^{\prime})$ since they belong to $W_{X^{\prime}}$.
-By the {two-out-of-six} property for equivalences, all morphisms in \eqref{relkjferojoerfefreferf} are sent to equivalences, in particular, the first one. {Consequently, the second map in the zig-zag}
+The marked morphisms are sent to equivalences in $\bV^{G}_{\bC}(X^{\prime})$ since they belong to the set \eqref{bvsfvdvdfvrgherthrtgfew} (for $X'$ in place of $X$) {generating} $W^{\eqsm}_{X^{\prime}}$.
+By the {two-out-of-six} property for equivalences, all morphisms in \eqref{relkjferojoerfefreferf} are sent to equivalences, in particular, the first one.
+Consequently, the second map in the zig-zag